akassab/Quadris/README.md

 Quadris is a Tetris-like game that myself and 2 other students worked on for our final project.

+## What I learned
+Model View Controller MVC pattern in C++
+Observer pattern
+interpreter
+factory pattern

 ## Installation
 Requires Xming for GUI : http://www.geo.mtu.edu/geoschem/docs/putty_install.html
+For windows users, make sure your ssh client has X11 forwarding enabled.
+For putty:
 ![](x11Enabled.gif)
+Also make sure Xming is in your taskbar.
 ![](x11Enabled1.gif)
 ```bash
 git clone https://github.com/akassab/QuadrisProject.git